 For the latest information and advice about the coronavirus situation and travel for Norwegians, see the Government’s official website.

-  For updated information on infection control related to travel and COVID-19, see The Norwegian Institute of Public Health (NIPH)’s official website.
+For updated information related to travel and COVID-19, see The Norwegian Institute of Public Health (NIPH)’s official website.

 If you have questions about the coronavirus (COVID-19) while travelling in Norway, please call the national information telephone at (+47) 815 55 015.

 If you are experiencing symptoms like fever, sore throat, chest pain and breathing difficulties, please stay in your hotel room and contact guest service by telephone or call the 24-hour Norwegian medical service at 116 117 for guidance and assistance.